Black-hole ringdown with templates capturing spin precession: A reanalysis of GW190521

 Note that our SBI implementation is set to optimize the loss function~\cite{2020arXiv200803312G}

-where the expectation value is a Monte-Carlo sum over $\theta\sim \pi(\theta)$ and $x_{\rm obs}\sim p(d|\theta)$.
+where the expectation value is a Monte Carlo sum over $\theta\sim \pi(\theta)$ and $x_{\rm obs}\sim p(d|\theta)$.
 When we sample the GPR values randomly, we are in fact taking also the expectation value over the latent functional space $\boldsymbol{\lambda}$ of the GPR model.
 To see this, we rewrite the loss function as

-and replace the integral over the measure $d\boldsymbol{\lambda}~\pi_{\rm GPR}(\boldsymbol{\lambda})$ with a Monte-Carlo integral over random GPR samples.
+and replace the integral over the measure $d\boldsymbol{\lambda}~\pi_{\rm GPR}(\boldsymbol{\lambda})$ with a Monte Carlo integral over random GPR samples.
 This shows that we are effectively marginalizing the likelihood over the GPR uncertainties.
-SBI allows us to perform this marginalization by simply extending the scope of the Monte-Carlo expectation values in Eq.~\eqref{eq:sbi:loss}.
-On the contrary, in a typical Markov chain Monte-Carlo sampler, one would need to marginalize the likelihood via a Monte-Carlo integral at each step, thus introducing an additional computational cost.
+SBI allows us to perform this marginalization by simply extending the scope of the Monte Carlo expectation values in Eq.~\eqref{eq:sbi:loss}.
+On the contrary, in a typical MCMC sampler, one would need to marginalize the likelihood via a Monte Carlo integral at each step, thus introducing an additional computational cost.

 Figure~\ref{fig:corner_1_sample} shows the analog of Fig.~\ref{fig:corner_1_pred}, now obtained using randomly sampled GPR realizations rather than the GPR mean predictions.
 As expected, including the GPR uncertainties broadens several posteriors.
-This effect is strongest for the luminosity distance $d_L$ and total mass $M$, for which the differences between the spin-aligned and precessing models largely disappear.
+This effect is stronger for the luminosity distance $d_L$ and total mass $M$, for which the differences between the spin-aligned and precessing models largely disappear.
 For $\chi_{1z}$, the precessing posterior at 6~ms becomes consistent with the (lower-SNR) 12~ms result in Fig.~\ref{fig:corner_1_pred}.
-The inclination $\cos\iota$ and mass ratio $q$ also show mild widening but remain broadly consistent with the mean-prediction results.
+The inclination $\cos\iota$ and mass ratio $q$ also show mild widening, but remain broadly consistent with the mean-prediction results.
 The secondary spin component $\chi_{2z}$ and the in-plane spins $(|\chi_{1\perp}|,|\chi_{2\perp}|)$ remain essentially unconstrained, so sampling the GPRs produces negligible changes relative to Fig.~\ref{fig:corner_1_pred}.

 An analogous comparison can be made for the QNM amplitudes.
 Figure~\ref{fig:corner_2_sample} shows the analog of Fig.~\ref{fig:corner_2_pred}, now using GPR samples.
 Including the GPR uncertainties tends to accentuate the differences between the spin-aligned and precessing models.
 In particular, the $A_{220}$ posterior becomes less consistent between the two models, and the precessing posterior for $A_{330}/A_{220}$ shifts to lower values even at 6~ms (whereas in Fig.~\ref{fig:corner_2_pred} this occurred only at 12~ms).